A gobo is a template that light shines through to project an image onto a surface. The term “gobo” is an acronym that stands for “GOes Before Optics.”

 - Smaller size gobos (<32mm diameter) physically can’t support high levels of detail in the resulting projection regardless of light used

-Transparency Gobo *Most Popular*
+Plastic Gobo *Most Popular*

 Most of our clients choose transparency for their gobos and it’s a fantastic option that gives them the quality of glass at a 1/10th of the price.

-- Negatives are can’t be used in traditional halogen light fixtures
+Negatives: are can’t be used in traditional halogen light fixtures

 We can create vivid 1 and 2 color transparency gobos.
 This allows for the traditional white with specialized colors for aspects of a logo design.